 This strategy has been proven to be effective in changing behavior and is identified in Countermeasures That Work: A Highway Safety Countermeasure Guide For State Highway Safety Offices.
-Public information and education programs play a key role in preventing deaths and injuries on the roadways.
-These activities are designed to reach people in their vehicles, schools, worksites, and communities.
-This provides opportunities to reach people using existing social structures which maximizes impact and reduces the time and resources necessary for program development.
+Schools provide well-defined and somewhat controlled audiences for traffic safety programs.
+Education and other communications strategies can be tailored to a specific audience.
 To maximize effectiveness, appropriate funding and resources will be allocated to the planned activities.